Victin09/vira-design-system-bs/site/content/docs/1.0/components/navs-tabs.md

 #### show

 Selects the given tab and shows its associated pane.
-Any other tab that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. before the `shown.bs.tab` event occurs).
+Any other tab that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. before the `shown.vds.tab` event occurs).

 ```js
   var someTabTriggerEl = document.querySelector('#someTabTrigger')